Large baseline optical imaging assisted by single photons and linear quantum optics

 In an ideal scenario there is no loss, and the interferometric measurement can be simply performed by recombining the photon through a beam-splitter.
 However, a major challenge is the physical transportation of the photon from one site to the other.
 In a realistic dissipative scenario the photon loss thus limits the baseline $L$.
 In our proposal, the star photon ($S_1$) does not travel a large distance from the receiver, and incurs minimal loss.
-Instead, single photons generated in ground-based sources $S_j$ ($j=2\ldots N$) are sent to the two receivers, L and R, in the single-photon Bell state
+Instead, single photons generated in ground-based sources $S_j$ ($j=2\ldots N$) are sent to the two receivers, $A$ and $B$, in the single-photon Bell state

 which can be produced using a 50:50 beam splitter.
-At each receiver, these photons interfere with the optical mode from the starlight in a QFT circuit, and the output modes are measured in highly efficient photon counting detectors \cite{hadfield2009single,esmaeil2021superconducting,natarajan2012superconducting,hadfield2006quantum,miller2003tungsten}.
+At each receiver, we let these photons interfere with the optical mode from the starlight in a QFT circuit, and the output modes are measured in highly efficient photon counting detectors \cite{hadfield2009single,esmaeil2021superconducting,natarajan2012superconducting,hadfield2006quantum,miller2003tungsten}.
 The information of the signal we intend to measure is contained in the correlations between the detectors at the receivers.
 By using multiple ground-based photon sources, we aim to overcome the large transmission losses between the receivers.

 We treat the imaging protocol above as a quantum parameter estimation problem for $\phi$ \cite{paris2009quantum,giovannetti2006quantum,giovannetti2011advances,demkowicz2009quantum,knott2016local}, which is directly related to $\theta$.
-The ultimate precision with which it is possible to measure $\phi$ is given by the Cram\'er-Rao bound~\cite{helstrom1976quantum}, which represents a lower bound to the variance $(\delta\phi)^2$ of an estimator of $\phi$, given the knowledge of the quantum mechanical state $\rho(\phi)$.
-The bound is given by the inverse of the Fisher information $F(\phi)$ associated with the state
+The ultimate precision with which it is possible to measure $\phi$ is given by the Cram\'er-Rao bound~\cite{helstrom1976quantum}, which represents a lower bound to the variance $(\delta\phi)^2$ of an estimator of $\phi$, given the knowledge of the quantum mechanical state $\rho(\phi)$. { For unbiased estimators, t}he bound is given by the inverse of the Fisher information $F(\phi)$ associated with the state

 where $M$ is the number of independent measurements.
 The Fisher information \\ is given in terms of the probabilities $p(x|\phi)$ of measuring the outcome $x$ when the parameter has fixed value $\phi$.